zephyrproject-rtos/zephyr/doc/getting_started/index.rst

 Install Python Dependencies
 ***************************

-Install Python packages required by Zephyr:
+Install Python packages required by Zephyr.
+From the :file:`zephyrproject` folder that you :ref:`cloned Zephyr into <clone-zephyr>`:

 .. code-block:: console